 On February 7, 2018, the first session of the INSITER seminar “Contemporary EU-Turkey Relations” took place.
 The course was added to the Turkish-German University’s MA programme “European and International Affairs” as a new teaching offer (seminar code ‘AVU114’) last year in the framework of the INSITER project.
 The seminar is conducted by the INSITER coordinator Asst.
 Prof. Dr. Ebru Turhan and will take place every Wednesday afternoon.
 The full seminar syllabus can be found here.

 On June 15 and 16, 2017, as an integral part of the study trip week in Brussels, the INSITER students participated in an international simulation exercise with students from Cologne, Paris and Prague.
-The overarching idea of the exercise was to discuss different forms of partnership between the EU and third states in the form of a two day Moot Court of the European Court of Justice that focused on Alternative Partnership Agreements.
+The overarching idea of the exercise, which was planned in cooperation with the partner universities, University of Cologne and Science Po, was to discuss different forms of partnership between the EU and third states in the form of a two day Moot Court of the European Court of Justice that focused on Alternative Partnership Agreements.

 Students had started to prepare for the simulation exercise in April already in interdisciplinary and international teams in order to defend their position at the Moot Court.
 The best teams received an award for their performance.